Casco Bay: Native American population and arrival of European settlers

 Cyprian Southack's chart of Casco Bay, Maine, published in 1720.

 At the time of European contact in the 16th century, an Abenaki people called the Almouchiquois inhabited the region of present-day Casco Bay, including a group called the Aucocisco in the vicinity of the Presumpscot River in Casco Bay's western section; and the Pejepscot who lived along the bay's eastern section and in the Androscoggin River valley to the north.

 Some Casco Bay islands have archaeological evidence of Native American visits and camps extending back 4,000 years, including shell middens and harpoon points.

 It is uncertain whether early European explorers Giovanni da Verrazzano, John Cabot, Estêvão Gomes, or Bartholomew Gosnold entered Casco Bay.
 It is believed that Martin Pring made landfall in Casco Bay as part of a 1603 expedition, with Samuel de Champlain and Pierre Dugua de Mons exploring it in 1605 from a base in Nova Scotia.
 In establishing the Popham Colony settlement near the mouth of the Kennebec River, George Popham landed in Casco Bay in 1607 while exploring the wider region.
-After Henry Hudson's ship Half Moon was damaged in 1608 while attempting to discover a northwest passage to India, Hudson landed in Casco Bay for repairs.
+After Henry Hudson's ship Half Moon was damaged in 1609 while attempting to discover a northwest passage to India, Hudson landed in Casco Bay for repairs.

 In 1616, John Smith published a map of New England that included a depiction of Casco Bay based on his exploration of the region two years earlier.

 Contact with Europeans exposed Wabanaki peoples to new diseases, with epidemics striking starting in 1616 that produced high mortality rates.
-By one estimate, just 5,500 of the 20,000 Wabanaki in Maine and part of present-day New Brunswick survived epidemics that broke out through 1619.
+By one estimate, just 25% of the Wabanaki survived epidemics that broke out through 1619.

 On August 10, 1622, King James I of England awarded a land patent to Ferdinando Gorges and John Mason for coastal lands and interiors extending from the Merrimack River to the Kennebec.
 Gorges and Mason eventually split the patent, with Gorges getting land patent rights north of the Piscataqua River.

 The frontispiece of "A Voyage into New England" penned by Casco Bay pioneer Christopher Levett.